vitobotta/hetzner-k3s/README.md

 This is a CLI tool - based on a Ruby gem - to quickly create and manage Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud) using the lightweight Kubernetes distribution [k3s](https://k3s.io/) from [Rancher](https://rancher.com/).

 Hetzner Cloud is an awesome cloud provider which offers a truly great service with the best performance/cost ratio in the market.
-I highly recommend them if European locations (Germany and Finland) are OK for your projects (the Nuremberg data center has decent latency for US users as well).
 With Hetzner's Cloud Controller Manager and CSI driver you can provision load balancers and persistent volumes very easily.

 k3s is my favorite Kubernetes distribution now because it uses much less memory and CPU, leaving more resources to workloads.
 It is also super quick to deploy because it's a single binary.